mittinatten/freesasa/doc/doxy_main.md

 FreeSASA uses a subset of the Pymol select commands to give users an easy way of summing up the SASA of groups of atoms.
-This is done by the function freesasa_select_area() in the C API, selectArea() in the Python interface and the option `--select` for the command line tool.
+This is done by the function freesasa_select_area() in the C API, freesasa.selectArea() in the Python interface and the option `--select` for the command line tool.
 All commands are case insensitive.
 A basic selection has a selection name, a property selector and a list of arguments

     <selection-name>, <selector> <list>